 Manson took the song’s title and applied his own deranged ideas of an all-out race war, with prosecutors calling the theory the ‘Helter Skelter scenario’.
 It’s a notion which has followed the track ever since.

 In 1980, speaking with Playboy, Lennon confirmed the idea: “That’s Paul completely.
 All that (Charles) Manson stuff was built ’round George’s song about pigs and this one…Paul’s song about an English fairground.
 It has nothing to do with anything, and least of all to do with me.”
 Lennon was keen to move away from that theory as quickly and sincerely as possible, something which, considering the tragic events that surrounded the Manson family, was of course a smart move.

-It wasn’t a song about clever construction but rather about laying it all on the line.
+It wasn’t a song about innovative construction but rather about laying it all on the line.
 It was a notion propelled by The Who.
-Speaking in 1968, Paul McCartney, the song’s main composer, said of the track: “Umm, that came about just ‘cuz I’d read a review of a record which said, ‘And this group really got us wild, there’s echo on everything, they’re screaming their heads off.’
+Speaking in 1968, Paul McCartney, the song’s leading composer, said of the track: “Umm, that came about just ‘cuz I’d read a review of a record which said, ‘And this group really got us wild, there’s echo on everything, they’re screaming their heads off.’
 And I just remember thinking, ‘Oh, it’d be great to do one.
 Pity they’ve done it.
 Must be great— really screaming record.’
 And then I heard their record and it was quite straight, and it was very sort of sophisticated.”

-Back in 1968, McCartney was unwilling to give over the name of the band in question but by 1985 the possible tensions that could’ve arisen had subsided, meaning he could reveal it was Pete Townshend’s group: “The Who had made some track that was the loudest, the most raucous rock ‘n roll, the dirtiest thing they’d ever done.
+Back in 1968, McCartney was unwilling to give over the name of the band in question, but by 1985 the possible tensions that could’ve arisen had subsided, meaning he could reveal it was Pete Townshend’s group: “The Who had made some track that was the loudest, the most raucous rock ‘n roll, the dirtiest thing they’d ever done.
 It made me think, ‘Right.
 Got to do it.’
 I like that kind of geeking up.
 And we decided to do the loudest, nastiest, sweatiest rock number we could.”